Compassionate Lawyers Working for YOU REQUEST A FREE CONSULTATION

 While increased bills may impact your child support obligation under certain circumstances, it's not a guarantee.
 The court will consider various factors when determining child support, and it's crucial to provide evidence and follow the proper legal procedures if you think a modification is warranted.

-At Shabbick & Associates, PC, we understand how overwhelming these situations can be, and we're here to help.
+At Law Office of Shabbick & Stehle, we understand how overwhelming these situations can be, and we're here to help.
 Our experienced family law attorneys can guide you through the process and work towards obtaining a modification that reflects your current financial situation.
 Remember, you don't have to navigate these legal waters alone.
 Reach out to us, and let's work together to find a solution that works best for you and your child.